Mato1111/WallpaperEngine-Waypaper-Selector/README.md

-# WallpaperEngine-Waypaper-Selector
+# WallpaperEngine Waypaper Selector
-A PyQt5 app that lets you pick between linux-wallpaperengine and Waypaper
+A PyQt5 app that lets you pick between linux-wallpaperengine and Waypaper<br>
+Intended to be used on Hyprland

 <p>This app requires:<br>
 python<br>